dotnet/docs/docs/core/whats-new/dotnet-core-2-1.md

 ## JIT compiler improvements

 .NET Core incorporates a new JIT compiler technology called *tiered compilation* (also known as *adaptive optimization*) that can significantly improve performance.
+Tiered compilation is an opt-in setting.

 One of the important tasks performed by the JIT compiler is optimizing code execution.
 For little-used code paths, however, the compiler may spend more time optimizing code than the runtime spends running unoptimized code.
 Tiered compilation introduces two stages in JIT compilation: